xrdocs/segment-routing/_conferences/Paris25.md

 <div markdown="1">
 #### [Rakuten: Guaranteed bandwidth services with SRv6 policy for deterministic networking](/conferences/Paris25-Rakuten-Akash-Agrawal)
 _**Akash Agrawal**, Technical Director, Rakuten_
 {: .indent}
+This presentation discusses Rakuten Mobile's SRv6 deployment journey, focusing on transforming their IP transport network in Japan into a simpler, scalable, and agile architecture.
+Rakuten Mobile achieved this by migrating to an overlay architecture with SRv6, improving network efficiency and offering differentiated SLA services.
+Notable improvements include significant reductions in routing inefficiencies, enhanced IGP scale, faster convergence, and a decrease in site flaps.
+{: .indent}

+This year, Rakuten Mobile introduces new services with low latency, high reliability, and high bandwidth using Flex Algo and QoS, managed by centralized SDN controllers.
+They are also developing a cloud SD-WAN with Cisco to enable rich connectivity for enterprise customers.
+A key focus is on guaranteed bandwidth services, using resource isolation, bandwidth reservation, and a bandwidth manager to ensure strict paths and avoid oversubscription.
+{: .indent}
 </div>
 {: .notice}